Skip to main content

 Diving & Snorkelling

-Diving: There are two dive schools in Monaco.
-The rules say you’ll need a medical certificate dated within 3 months- the same applies for French diving schools.
+There are two dive schools in Monaco.
+The rules say you’ll need a medical certificate dated within three months - the same applies for French diving schools.

 Flyboarding

-The new craze in motorised watersports is the flyboard, or jetpack- where you strap on a jetpack which is connected to a jetski, which provides propulsion for you to fly 15 metres up in the air or 2.5 metres below the water’s surface.
-This new sport is hugely popular with the superyacht set- expect to see footballers and celebrities shooting up out of the water everywhere!
+The new craze in motorised watersports is the flyboard, or jetpack, where you strap on a jetpack connected to a jetski, which provides propulsion for you to fly 15m in the air or 2.5m below the water’s surface.
+This new sport is hugely popular with the superyacht set - expect to see footballers and celebrities shooting up out of the water everywhere.

 Jet-skiing